Great Prizes up for grabs. Check out the Science Fair topics and start your project today!

 1. Watch the video below.

-2. Under the heading 'Our Future' in your books discuss, then answer the following questions;
+2. Under the heading 'The Damage we have done' in your books discuss, then answer the following questions;

 a) Why are humans exploring the possibilities of living in space, on Mars or other planets?

-d) How can Science be involved in dealing with issues we may face on earth in the future?
+d) How can Science & Kaitiakitanga be involved in helping to deal with these issues in the taiao we are facing?

-3. Copy the whakatauki above, and explain in your own words the importance of this whakatauki to learning about how to cope with the problems we have created on Earth that may impact our future.
+3. Copy the whakatauki from above, and explain in your own words the importance of this whakatauki to learning about how to deal with the problems we have created on Earth.

 b) For each prediction - Identify which type/area of Science might be involved in this prediction, and give your own likelihood score out of 10.